Fun activities for couples to build and maintain a good relationship

 Couples Therapy Exercises for A Strong Relationship

 Have An Honesty Time

-If you put your partner’s needs first you expect from your partner to do the same too.
+If you put your partner’s needs first you expect your partner to do the same too.
 But that is not the case in most relationships and one partner sacrifices more than the other.

 To prevent this have an Honesty Time.
 It is the time when you can tell each other how you feel about things with complete immunity.